 Disease outbreaks may depend on weather conditions but a coccidiostat is usually incorporated in the early diets.
 The chicks are first given a very high protein, crumbled diet (27% crude protein, CP).
 At 14 days this is replaced by a small pellet (23% CP) to 28 days, then a poult pellet (20% CP) to slaughter age.
-These diet specifications more or less correspond to those of turkeys, so their diets are often fed to pheasants.
+These diet specifications more or less correspond to those of turkeys, so turkey diets are often fed to pheasants.
 Feed conversion is approximately 4.5 kg feed per kg of live weight gain.
 During the egg laying season pheasants are given a breeder diet which is then changed to a mainly all grain maintenance diet in February.

 Pheasants are killed at 16 to 18 weeks and at a weight that yields a dressed carcass of about 1 to 1.5 kg.
-Only first season pheasants are used for whole bird sales and the two–year- old birds are processed into sausages.
+Only first season pheasants are used for whole bird sales and the two-year-old birds are processed into sausages.
 Their meat is a little on the dry side as pheasant meat has little fat, but this can be altered depending on the recipe and cooking method.

 Information kindly provided by Dr. David Farrell